 Criminal charges can be life threatening and the judicial system can be intimidating.
 The impact of criminal charges can affect you, your family, your job and your reputation.
 We understand that and because we do, we will provide you with knowledge of your rights and your legal options to help you make informed decisions.
 We will relieve some of your stress by guiding you through the legal process.
 We will be there every step of the way to answer your questions and fight to get you the best possible result.
-We offer complete criminal defense representation in all matters, including:
+Ortega Law, LLC, provides clients in Anne Arundel County, including Annapolis, Pasadena, and Glen Burnie, as well as Baltimore & Maryland, with complete criminal defense representation in all matters, including:

 At Ortega Law, every client is important to us.
 The attention, dedication, and skill we provide to each client’s case remains the same, whether our clients are charged with murder or driving on a suspended license.
 Losing your privilege to drive or your freedom and liberty are life-altering events.
 There are many defenses to serious traffic offenses that should be explored before taking the State’s offer, even if it is a probation before judgment (“PBJ”).
 A PBJ in a DUI or DWI case can never be expunged.
 In other words, the public at large will always be able to see the charge and any associated tickets.
 An attorney should never advise a client to plead to a charge when there are viable defenses.
 Not every trial can be won, but at Ortega Law we are not afraid to fight for our clients.
 Every member of our Firm is a trial attorney.
 Having a team of litigators is something that we are proud of and that our clients benefit from.